Death of a Salesman

 Willy has spent his life chasing the American Dream of wealth and popularity.
 He is unable to accept that he – and his sons – have failed to achieve this.
 Biff understands that the family was not destined for such success, declaring at the end that Willy was chasing “the wrong dreams”.
 He holds on to another version of the American Dream: moving out west and working the land.

 A big budget 3D adaptation of The Great Gatsby is poised to take cinemas by storm.
 But does the extravagance obscure the true message of the ‘great American novel’?

 America to absorb 11 million illegal immigrants

 Young ‘Dreamers’ who live and work in the shadows of the US without legal status may be offered a path to becoming legitimate members of society.
 It’s a rare moment of political agreement.

 ‘The American dream is big enough for us all’

 So said Hillary Clinton in her concession speech to Donald Trump yesterday.
 And yet liberals fear that he is a threat to the hard-won rights of women and minorities.
 Are they right to worry?

-Willy’s problems stem from his tendency to lie, to himself as well as others.
-He cheats on his wife, exaggerates his work record and convinces himself that his sons have achieved more than they have.
-Happy inherits this dishonesty, but Biff sees through it, calling Willy a “phony little fake”.
-But the biggest lie of all, the play suggests, is the American Dream's promise of easy success.
+Willy’s problems stem from his tendency to lie – to himself as well as to others.
+He cheats on his wife, exaggerates his work record, and convinces himself that his sons have achieved more than they have.
+Happy inherits this dishonesty but Biff sees through it, calling Willy a “phoney little fake”.
+But the biggest lie of all, the play suggests, is the American Dream’s promise of easy success.